abdurrahman/faktura/README.md

 # Faktura Web API

-Faktura is a RESTful api that provide inquiry invoices and create new invoice.
+Faktura is a RESTful API that provides querying invoices and creates new invoices.

 ## Installation